philsmd/7z2hashcat/README.md

      - 5 means that the data must be post-processed using ARM (little-endian)
      - 6 means that the data must be post-processed using ARMT (little-endian)
      - 7 means that the data must be post-processed using SPARC
+     - 8 means that the data must be post-processed using DELTA
+     - 9-15 reserved (future use)

 Truncated data can only be verified using the padding attack and therefore combinations between truncation and a compressor are not meaningful/allowed.